Configuration of Replenishment: Demand Forecast Model

 Setup of the Forecast Model to Predict Demand

-In MYOB Advanced, you can use the moving average demand forecast model, to calculate the demand for a specific future period based on historical sales data for recent consecutive periods.
+In MYOB Acumatica, you can use the moving average demand forecast model, to calculate the demand for a specific future period based on historical sales data for recent consecutive periods.
 This demand forecast model works well for items with specific trends in sales or with stable sales that are not subject to random significant fluctuations.
 If you use the model for these items, you can reduce carrying costs, avoid stockouts, minimize excess or obsolete inventory, and improve cash flow.
 For other items, you will generally not use a demand forecast model.

 You can specify the moving average model at the following levels:

-• At the item class level on the Replenishment tab of the Item Classes (IN201000) form: On this tab, you can create a list of replenishment classes that are used by default for new stock items of the item class.
+• At the item class level on the Inventory Planning tab of the Item Classes (IN201000) form: On this tab, you can create a list of replenishment classes that are used by default for new stock items of the item class.
 For each replenishment class, you can specify the settings to be used in automatic replenishment, including selecting Moving Average as the Demand Forecast Model.
 A new stock item of this item class inherits the demand forecast model selected for each replenishment class, but you can override the item class settings at the stock item level.

 Attention: The default option in the Demand Forecast Model column on the Item Classes and Stock Items forms is None, which means that you can change the following replenishment settings only manually: Transfer ERQ, Safety Stock, and Reorder Point.